sureshgadupu/PDFUtilities/README.md

 - **Linux:** Ghostscript must be installed system-wide.
 See instructions below.
 - **macOS:** Homebrew (for system dependencies)

-#### Install Ghostscript on Linux
+#### Install Ghostscript

 Ghostscript is required for PDF compression.
-Please install it using your distribution's package manager:
+Please install it using your system's package manager:

+**Windows:**

+- Download and install from the official website: https://ghostscript.com/releases/gsdnld.html
+- Or install via Chocolatey: `choco install ghostscript`
+- Or install via Scoop: `scoop install ghostscript`
+- Make sure to add Ghostscript to your system PATH

+**Linux:**

 - **Ubuntu/Debian:**
   ```bash